allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 were both in the exact same version.
 It meant that there was no option to migrate databases from older MongoDB versions to the newest one, which was a no-go for us.

-When we realised that there wasn‘t a tool which met all our requirements, we’ve made a tough decision to implement our own online MongoDB migration tool named _mongo-migration-stream_.
+When we realised that there wasn’t a tool which met all our requirements, we made a tough decision to implement our own online MongoDB migration tool named _mongo-migration-stream_.

 ## mongo-migration-stream